jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-1.md

-+++
+---
+heading: "Section 1"
+title: "The Questions in a Theory of Moral Sentiments"
+linkTitle: Section 1
-title=  "The Questions in a Theory of Moral Sentiments" heading=  "Part 7 Section 1" description=  "Almost all of the remarkable theories on the nature of our moral feelings are partly correct and partly wrong due to their imperfect view of nature" date=  2015-09-01 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-6/section-4" linkbtext=  "section 4" linkf=  "/research/smith/theory-moral-sentiments/part-7/section-2/chapter-1a" linkftext=  "Section 2"
+description: "Almost all of the remarkable theories on the nature of our moral feelings are partly correct and partly wrong due to their imperfect view of nature"
-+++
+image: /covers/tms.jpg
+date: 2022-04-30
+---

 {{< s v="1" >}} Almost all of the remarkable theories on the nature of our moral feelings are partly correct and partly wrong due to their imperfect view of nature.